Business team looking at new email encryption solution in action

 7. Embedded Finance

-The integration of financial services into non-financial platforms will continue to grow in 2022, with 54% of business leaders set to make it a top priority.
-Embedded finance is set to have an estimated global worth of $7.2 trillion by 2030.
+Financial services integration into non-financial platforms is expected to grow, with 54% of business leaders making it a top priority.
+Embedded finance could be worth $7.2 trillion globally by 2030.

 "The beauty of embedded finance is that it streamlines financial processes.
 Before the development of embedded finance or banking, there was usually a gap between a consumer and the company they did business with. (...)
 Embedded finance companies have found a way to act as the bridge or close the gap between themselves and the consumer."